Disability Services FAQ

 It is important for instructors to remember that providing reasonable accommodations to a student with a disability does not guarantee success in the course.
 Students with disabilities may not master the course material, just like any other student.
 Students with disabilities have the same right as other students to fail as part of their educational experience.

-May I Flunk a Student with a Disability?
+May I Fail a Student with a Disability?

-Yes, it is possible to flunk a student with a disability.
-The secret centers on compliance with the civil rights laws which prohibit discrimination.
-These laws mandate access to education, not guaranteed academic success.
-When a faculty member has done all that is required, then flunking the under-qualified student is proper and lawful.
+Yes, it is possible to fail a student with a disability.
+The applicable laws mandate access to education, not guaranteed academic success.
+When a faculty member has done all that is required, then failing the under-qualified student is proper and lawful.
 Here's a compliance checklist:

-- Notify students of your willingness to accommodate.
+• Notify students of your willingness to accommodate.
 This can be done verbally during lectures and in writing within a course syllabus.
-DSS recommends both.
-One might say "Students with disabilities are welcome to discuss accommodations with me."

-- Consult with the student and DSS coordinators.
+• Consult with the student and DSS staff.
 Any student should generate his or her own requests for accommodations.
-Requests ought to be backed up by evidence of the need for accommodation.
+Requests should be supported with documentation and student input for the need for accommodation.
 A sensible link between the disability's functional limitations and the accommodation requested must be supported.
-Some students may present written documentation; others may not.
-Faculty should verify the existence of the disability and need for accommodation with the student, DSS, or another authority.
-DSS recommends that written verification come from our office.
-We furnish everything relevant an instructor needs to know.

-- Permit students to use auxiliary aides and technologies which ensure access.
-Depending on the disability, students may use note takers, sign language interpreters, readers, scribes, and research assistants.
+• Permit students to use auxiliary aides and technologies which ensure access.
+Depending on the disability, students may use note takers, sign language interpreters, readers, or scribes.
 Others may use tape recorder/players, computers, assistive listening devices, and other technologies for the same purpose.

-- When requested, provide alternatives to printed information such as Braille, computer electronic text, large print, and tape cassettes.
+• When requested, provide alternatives to printed information such as Braille, computer electronic text, and large print.
 If Internet resources and other technologies are used, then they must be as accessible to students with disabilities as they are for other students.
-DSS produces these alternative formats.
+DSS can assist with producing alternative formats.

-- Regard disability-related discussions and information with the strictest confidentiality.
-No professor has the right to destroy program access by ignoring confidentiality.
+• Regard disability-related discussions and information with the strictest confidentiality.